CALIFORNIA HIGHWAY PATROL

 CH 8 through 12: As channel 7 above, although after 9/11/01 most areas are programming these channels for coordination with local law enforcement agencies which still use analog VHF high band systems.

-Please note that these radios will gradually be replaced with 700 MHz EF Johnson portables when broadcast TV vacates these channels beginning in 2009, and when and if the condition of the State of California budget allows.
-Interestingly, this means that CLEMARS, CALCORD and NALEMARS usage will no longer be possible from the hand-held radio, only from the vehicle.
+Please note that these radios were replaced with 700 MHz E.F.
+Johnson portables by 2013, after broadcast TV vacated their channels beginning in 2009, and as the new CPVE mobile radio systems were installed (see my later CHP Radio pages.)
+Interestingly, this means that CLEMARS, CALCORD and NALEMARS usage will no longer be possible from the hand-held radio, only from the vehicle, until 700 MHz standards and systems are adopted for these common uses on 700-800 and digital modes.

 MOTORCYCLE EQUIPMENT:

-The CHP motorcycles also use the RANGR radio, but with a motorcycle version S815 control head as shown below.
-Originally, the Kawasaki motorcycles were fitted with a white fiberglass radio weather housing supplied by GE and marked "California Highway Patrol" on both sides.
+The CHP motorcycles also use the RANGR radio, but with a motorcycle version S815 control head as shown on the BMW motorcycle below.
+Originally, the Kawasaki 1000 motorcycles were fitted with a white fiberglass radio weather housing supplied by GE and marked "California Highway Patrol" on both sides.
 When the "Extender" repeaters were added to motorcycles, an extra spacer section was added to the white "GE" radio box lid to allow for the extra height of the extender equipment.
-Then, when the Kawasakis were replaced by BMW motorcycles, BMW supplied a streamlined radio weather housing with the cycle, and the GE boxes were surplused out (although the same contents are still in the BMW housings.)
+Then, when the Kawasakis were replaced by BMW motorcycles, BMW supplied a streamlined radio weather housing with the cycle, big enough for everything, and the GE boxes were surplused out.
+These BMW motorcycles will be phased out after 2011 with Kawasaki Councourse police motorcycles as they are run out.
+See my CHP Motorcycle pages for more data.

 MOTORCYCLE EXTENDERS: